Hugh Maxwell is an award-winning landscape photographer based in Ayrshire in the south-west of Scotland.

 My Journey…

-“I was always drawing things as a child so this was the start of my journey.
-The creative urge returned in my teenage years as I began to explore the Ayrshire countryside when cycling and walking.
-I wanted to capture the beautiful views I saw to share with family and friends and discovered photography was the perfect way to do this.
+“I was always drawing as a child so this was the start of my journey.
+The creative urge returned in my teenage years when I began to explore the Ayrshire countryside through cycling and walking.
+I discovered photography was the perfect way to capture and share the beautiful views I saw with family and friends.

-A friend used a camera and so naturally I wanted one as well and it was a red, plastic, pocket-sized camera, with a fixed focus lens, that captured ‘slightly out of focus’ panoramic images.
-I have my parents to thank for my first camera, which if I remember correctly, was obtained through a promotion by collecting vouchers from cigarette packets.
-I even got some rolls of film to use and it’s the only time I’ve ever been so grateful for my parents smoking!
+My first camera was a plastic, bright red compact, with a fixed lens, that captured ‘out of focus’ panoramic images.
+I have my parents to thank, and if I remember correctly, it was obtained through a cigarette packet promotion by collecting a number of vouchers.
+It’s the only time I’ve ever been grateful for my parents smoking!

-This was eventually upgraded to my first proper film SLR camera, a Pentax ME-Super with a bashed pentaprism, from Hector McDonald’s camera shop in Kilmarnock.
-Despite its damaged appearance, it took great photos and my creativity flourished.
-A passion for both photography and the outdoors developed which has remained to the present day.
+This was later upgraded to my first proper film SLR camera, a Pentax ME-Super with a bashed pentaprism, from Hector McDonald’s camera shop in Kilmarnock.
+Despite its appearance, it worked perfectly and my creativity flourished.
+A passion for both photography and the outdoors quickly developed which has remained to the present day.

 I read as many photography books and magazines as I could to learn about light, focus and composition.
-In my twenties, I won a years worth of black and white film through a competition in Amateur Photography Magazine.
-My mum wasn’t too happy at the fridge being full of film that’s for sure.
-Around this time many of my images were published in photography and Scottish interest magazines and a photograph of Greenan Castle on the South Ayrshire coast was also chosen for the front cover of the Ayrshire and Isle of Arran tourist brochure.”
+Now in my twenties, I won a years worth of black and white film through a competition in Amateur Photography Magazine.
+My mum certainly wasn’t too happy at the fridge being full of film that’s for sure!
+Around this time some of my images were published in photography and Scottish interest magazines and a photograph of Greenan Castle on the South Ayrshire coast was also chosen for the front cover of the Ayrshire and Isle of Arran tourist brochure.”

-“A steep learning curve followed when I moved over to digital in 2007 when suddenly it was all about pixels and megabytes although I stayed loyal to the Pentax brand continuing to use their cameras.
+“A steep learning curve followed when I moved over to digital in 2007, suddenly it was all about pixels and megabytes, although I stayed loyal to the Pentax brand continuing to use their cameras.
 Work and family commitments would often get in the way of photography and for many years I took only images of family and holidays.

-The summer of 2024 saw me enter my first national competition, Scottish Landscape Photographer of the Year.
-An image I took of the Lowran Burn on the banks of Loch Ken in Dumfries and Galloway was Commended in the Landscape Category.
-The image also featured in the official winners book.
+I entered my first national competition, Scottish Landscape Photographer of the Year, in the summer of 2024.
+An image of the Lowran Burn on the banks of Loch Ken in Dumfries and Galloway was Commended in the Landscape Category.
+The image also featured in the official winners book - Collection 9.

 I simply love being outdoors with the camera, capturing natural light in all its forms, and creating memorable images I can share with others.
 I hope you enjoy looking through my photographs and it would be great if you decided to follow my creative journey on Facebook.